triton-inference-server/model_navigator/docs/intro.md

 The NVIDIA [Triton Inference Server](https://github.com/triton-inference-server) provides a robust and configurable solution for deploying and managing AI models.
 The [Triton
 Model Navigator](https://github.com/triton-inference-server/model_navigator) is a tool that provides the ability to automate the process of model deployment on the Triton Inference Server.
 The tool optimize models running conversion to available formats and applying addition Triton backends optimizations.
-Finally, the [Triton Model Analyzer](https://github.com/triton-inference-server/model_analyzer) to find the best Triton Model configuration, matches the provided constraints, and optimize performance.
+Finally, it uses the [Triton Model Analyzer](https://github.com/triton-inference-server/model_analyzer) to find the best Triton Model configuration, matches the provided constraints, and optimize performance.